An Exponential Separation Between Quantum and Quantum-Inspired Classical Algorithms for Linear Systems: Reduction from -Forrelation

+For the particular choice of $\alpha= 2^{-5k-1}$ and $\beta=2^{-5k}$, it thus suffices to run the quantum circuit $2^{O(k)}$ times to be able to distinguish the two cases except with a failure probability of $1/3$.
+However, for the same choice of $\alpha$ and $\beta$~\cite{forrelationLB1,forrelationLB2}, it was shown that any classical randomized algorithm with failure probability $1/3$ must make $\Omega((2^n/n)^{1-1/k})$ queries when $k$ is chosen as a constant.

-\paragraph{Combining HHL and Simon's.} We now let $U_1,\dots,U_n$ in the HHL reduction be the unitaries corresponding to the application of the first $n$ one-qubit Hadamard gates in Simon's algorithm.
-Then we let $U_{n+1} = U_f$ and finally let $U_{n+2},\dots,U_{2n+1}$ be the application of the last $n$ one-qubit Hadamard gates.
-We thus have $T=2n+1$ and may define the matrices $A$ and $M$ from~\eqref{eq:M}.
-The matrix $M$ is an $N \times N$ real symmetric matrix with $N = 2 \cdot 3T \cdot 2^{2n}$ and condition number $O(n) = O(\ln N)$.
+\paragraph{Combining HHL and $k$-Forrelation.} We now let $U_1,\dots,U_T$ in the HHL reduction be the unitaries in the quantum circuit $\ForC$ for $k$-Forrelation, with each oracle query to a $z^{(i)}$ replaced by the diagonal matrix $D_{z^{(i)}}$.
+Thus each $U_j$ is either a one-qubit Hadamard gate or a diagonal matrix $D_{z^{(i)}}$.
+We thus have $T=(k+1)n + k$ (that is, $k+1$ Hadamard matrices using $n$ gates each and $k$ diagonal matrices) and may define the matrices $A$ and $M$ from~\eqref{eq:M}.
+For constant $k$, the matrix $M$ is an $N \times N$ real symmetric matrix with $N = O(n 2^n)$ and condition number $O(n) = O(\ln N)$.

 Similarly to the reduction we gave in Section~\ref{sec:reduct}, assume we have a QIC algorithm $\cA$ that makes $T(M,\eps)$ queries to $SQ(M)$ to sample an index from $\tilde{x}$ such that each index $i$ is sampled with probability $\tilde{x}_i^2/\|\tilde{x}\|^2$ for a $\tilde{x}$ satisfying $\|\tilde{x}-x\| \leq \eps \|x\|$ for a sufficiently small $\eps > 0$.
 Here $x = M^{-1}e_1$ is the solution to the linear system $Mx = e_1$.
 By the structure of $M^{-1}$ from~\eqref{eq:Minv} and $A^{-1}$ from~\eqref{eq:Ainv}, we see that